 Architecture

 The Space Packet Protocol (SPP) is designed as a self-delimited carrier of a data unit (i.e., a Space Packet) that contains an APID used to identify the data contents, data source, and/or data user within a given enterprise.
-A typical use would be to carry a segment of data from a specific mission source to a mission user.
+A typical use would be to carry data from a specific mission source to a mission user.
 Different data types often require additional information (such as time) to fully utilize the contained data, and those parameters and the format of the data contents must be identified, in the mission context, by using the APID.

 The SPP is designed to meet the requirements of space missions to efficiently transfer space application data of various types and characteristics between nodes, over one or more subnetworks, and possibly involving one or more ground-to-space, space-to-ground, space-to-space, or on-board communication links.

-Figure 2-1 illustrates where the SPP is located in the protocol stack.
-The SPP provides the functionality of an Application Layer protocol.
+Figure 2-1 illustrates where the SPP can be located in the protocol stack.
+The SPP is able to provide the functionality of an Application Layer protocol or a ‘shim’ protocol.
+For this reason, the SPP box appears twice in that figure.
 At the Application Layer, the SPP defines the Space Packet, which can be used directly by the user to contain application data.
 Additionally, the SPP, similar to the Encapsulation Packet Protocol (EPP) (reference [C8]) can provide the functionality of a ‘shim’ protocol.

 The identification of the meaning of APID as to source or destination and the path that the SPP will traverse are entirely determined by the assignment of mission-specific meaning within the context of any given deployment.
 Most importantly, the SPP itself defines no path, network, or routing functionality and does not provide network services.
 Furthermore, SPP itself has no networking capabilities and fully relies on the services provided by the applicable subnetworks.